fl-yu/CUT-RUNTools-2.0/docs/INSTALL.md

 ```

 **Part 3.**
 Three python modules (umap, leidenalg, and igraph) are required to be installed on your system.
+As igraph package was deprecated, we use conda to install igraph above.
 To install them

 ```
-pip install umap-learn leidenalg igraph
+pip install umap-learn leidenalg
 ```

 To test if the package is installed successfully, for example: